 Anyone who has been to Thailand more than once and likes to wallow in its relaxed tropical beaches and buzzing nightlife cannot fail to be overwhelmed by the diversity of this Southeast Asian country.
 There are a lot of novel, immersive and inclusive experiences every single time you land here.
 So when the 2017 tourism figures were revealed, it didn’t come as a surprise that India was one of the top ten sources of visitor arrivals, a member of a small club of countries that generate more than one million visitors a year.
 In 2017, Thailand recorded 1.41 million visitor arrivals from India, up by 18% over 2016, generating an estimated 120 billion Rupees (62.40 billion baht) in tourism income.
 But the most exciting part is that Indian travellers are looking at newer avenues beyond their traditional hotspots of Bangkok and Pattaya, and exploring Chanthaburi, Chiang Rai, Rayong, Trat, Hua Hin and Samut Songkram.

 After my arrival at Suvarnabhumi Airport in Bangkok, I rushed to the visa-on-arrival counter for the visa formalities.
 Despite the long wait in the queue, there was a spring in my step to explore the unexplored.
 Open to the new shades of Thailand, my first stop was a quick meeting with the bigwigs like Thailand’s royalty, Narendra Modi, Barack Obama, Angelina Jolie, Beyonce, Madonna, Lady Gaga, Mark Zuckerberg, actor Prabas and others at Madame Tussauds.
 From wax statues to underwater adventure all under one roof; I strolled around the Sea Life Bangkok Ocean World for a peek at some of the most unparalleled marine life.
 After an action-packed day, I checked-in to the Montien Riverside Hotel Bangkok and took some time to relax in the hotel room.
 Post a traditional Thai dinner on the green lawns of the hotel, I was all set to take a look at the famed nightlife of Bangkok.
 There’s enough said and known about the unwonted night life, this capital city has to offer, so I’ll leave it all to your imagination.
 But if I were to sum it up in one word, I would say it was exhilarating.
-Now let’s leave it that and take you to the lesser known, must-see destinations in Thailand.
+Now let’s leave it at that and take you to the lesser known, must-see destinations in Thailand.

 The Charming Countryside of Chanthaburi